Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I also learned that if a clematis is cut back hard after blooming, (almost to the ground), it can be forced to give another flush of blooms almost equal to the first.

 Years ago I was told by my mother to give my clematis 1 cup of lime and 1 cup of garden fertilizer each year.
 She grew everything well, and now I have beautiful long growing clematis.
-I add 1/2 cup of each in early February and again after the first flowering, working it into the soil around the plant.
-Then water well and mulch to keep roots shaded.
-Works for me!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.